 - Enjambment: occurs when the poet cuts off a line before its natural stopping point.
 For example, the transition between lines one and two of stanza seven and lines one and two of stanza three.

 Louis Macneice Background

-Of course, it quickly becomes clear that the baby has a knowledge of one who has already lived.
-Therefore, Prayer Before Birth reads as a prayer that an old man wished he could have prayed as a newborn, before the world got a hold of him with all of the evil therein.
-Of course the readers, being fully aware that no such prayer can come from an infant, realize that the author himself if speaking his own thoughts through the infant child.
+Of course, it quickly becomes clear that the baby has knowledge of one who has already lived.
+Therefore, ‘Prayer Before Birth’ reads like a prayer that an old man wished he could have prayed as a newborn before the world got a hold of him with all of the evil therein.
+The reader, being fully aware that no such prayer can come from an infant, realize that the author himself is speaking his own thoughts through the infant child.
 Therefore, the author’s beliefs about evil, war, and the world are revealed.

 The speaker is an unborn child.
 This very creative perspective allows the poet to write an original piece of poetry while addressing some age-old themes, including the universality of human suffering.

 The tone is pleading and reverential.
 The speaker respects loves and believes in God.
 It’s this faith that forces them to plea to their God for a life that’s more joyful than it is painful.
 They know how dark the world can be, and they want to find the light they can in it.

 terrifying the world is without God.
 It’s only through God, the speaker suggests, that one can live a safe and good life.
 By appealing to God to allow them to do so, they’re emphasizing the importance of faith in a difficult world.